frenzis01/mastermind/README.md

 npm install
 npx hardhat node
 ```
+A list of accounts along with private keys will appear;
+Note at least two of them, you will need them later.

 In a *new* terminal run
 ```
 npx hardhat run scripts/deploy.js --network localhost
 ```

-After executing the deploy script, in the first terminal a list of accounts along with private keys will appear;
-Note at least two of them, you will need them later.

 ### Vite+React Frontend
 ```